neuroforgede/docker-swarm-proxy/README.md

 ## Installation

-Install to your docker cli
+Install to your docker cli (from github)

 ```bash
 rm ~/.docker/cli-plugins/docker-swarmproxy